-Continuing students can re-enroll by using Saint Leo University's online registration system, eLion, at http://elion.saintleo.edu.
+Current students can re-enroll by using Saint Leo University's online registration system, eLion, at http://elion.saintleo.edu or contact Student advising at 877/856-2144.

 Before official registrations are completed, course selections are checked to make sure that the necessary prerequisites are met.
 Obtaining academic advisement and early registration is highly encouraged because many course selections close out early.
 COL students are not considered registered until they have paid for their courses (their share and documentation for any third-party payment of the remainder).
 Active-duty military tuition assistance requests normally take at least 24 hours to be processed and approved.